-The risk that biological and chemical agents will be used deliberately to cause harm has historically been very low outside wars.
-However, in a time of international conflict and terrorist activity, it is easy to become paranoid about biological and chemical agents being used in the UK.
-We have examined the advice from a number of sources concerning this issue, ranging from the World Health Organisation (WHO) to the UK Public Health Laboratory Service.
-Without exception, the key piece of advice they offer is - DON'T PANIC.
+The risk that biological and chemical agents will be used deliberately to cause harm has historically been very low outside that of warfare.
+However, at times of international conflict and terrorist activity, it is easy to become very worried about biological and chemical agents being used in the UK.
+We have examined the advice from a number of sources concerning this issue, ranging from the World Health Organisation (WHO) to the UK Public Health Services.
+Without exception, the key piece of advice they offer is – don’t panic.

-If someone is determined to use a biological or chemical agent, particularly through a deliberate airborne release, there will be very little any business can do to stop them.
+If someone is determined to use a biological or chemical agent, particularly through a deliberate airborne release, there will be very little any organisations can do to stop them.
 If such an attack were to occur, it is unlikely to be preceded by a warning.
-Therefore, ensuring that you have good security in and around your building and a structured business continuity plan is about the most you can do to prevent and deal with a bioterrorism event.
-The WHO has a global system of surveillance and response to help ensure that the world is not taken by surprise by a sudden outbreak.
+Therefore, making sure that you have good security in and around your building and a structured business continuity plan is about the most you can do to prevent and deal with a bioterrorism event.
+The WHO has a global system of surveillance and response to help make sure that the world is not taken by surprise by a sudden outbreak.
 In addition, the British Government continuously monitor and assess the risk of a bioterrorism attack and will do everything in their power to prevent it.

 What are biological agents?